-5. THE PERFORMANCE AND ENERGY CONSUMPTION FOR BASIC WZ FACTORIZATION ALGORITHM and OneAPI) and three different platforms like in Table 1.
-The test results are shown in Fig. 4.
+5. THE PERFORMANCE AND ENERGY CONSUMPTION FOR BASIC WZ FACTORIZATION ALGORITHM clock frequencies.
+We perform tests for three compilers (ICC, GCC and OneAPI) and three different platforms like in table 1.
+The test results are shown in the Figure 4.

-Similarly to [3], we start by measuring the runtime of the basic version of the WZ factorization algorithm for different clock frequencies.
-We perform tests for three compilers (ICC, GCC)
+Similarly to [3], we start by measuring the runtime of the basic version of the WZ factorization algorithm for different